Sunshine352/MGRF-local-image-feature-descriptor/README.md

 # MGRF local image feature descriptor

+## MGRF-local-image-feature-descriptor is open source with a public repository on GitHub.
+It includes the LMGRF, OMGRF descriptors that are published in [1].
+Through cascading LMGRF and OMGRF descriptors, we can obtain the final MGRF descriptor[1].

-MGRF descriptor is built by Visual Studio 2015 and depended on OPENCV 3.1.0
+L/OMGRF descriptor is built by Visual Studio 2015 and depended on OPENCV 3.1.0

 You can download the all codes, and respectively create LMGRF and OMGRF Projects based on VS2015.